hmrc/push-pull-notifications-api/resources/public/api/conf/common/overview.md

 If after a few hours, an HTTP status code 200 has not been received, the notification status is updated to `FAILED`.

+### Design your application to process duplicate push notifications as a single notification (idempotency)

-The push notification system is designed to process a notification multiple times, but with the same effect as processing it once (idempotently).
+The push notification system is designed to send ‘At least once’ to guarantee delivery.
+In most cases this means notifications will be sent once and successfully received.

-Push notifications may be sent more than once due to retries or network disruptions, but by processing these notifications idempotently, your system can guarantee consistent outcomes and avoid duplication.
+In rare cases of network disruption, messages may be sent more than once.
+You should design your application to process duplicate notifications as a single notification.
+This will prevent errors and provide a consistent outcome for your application and users.

 ### Validating the callback URL